Studying in Switzerland

 You may be asked to prove your language skills through language tests.

-An intermediate level will be required depending on the type of institution you wish to join.
+An intermediate level will be required depending on the type of establishment you wish to join.

-For example, the University of Zurich offers its courses in English and German and thus requires high scores on the language reference exams, TOEFL and IELTS, to enter the Master’s program.
+The University of Zurich, for example, offers its courses in English and German, requiring high scores on the TOEFL and IELTS language reference exams for admission to the Master’s program.

 It is possible, beforehand, to evaluate oneself with the Daf test (for German) or via language training platforms.